 - Selection of the proper equipment

-- Project management of process skid fabrication (to specification and tolerance)
+- Project management of distillation skid fabrication (to specification and tolerance)

 - Commissioning at production rates

-Key Features: Modular skid weighing 39,000 lbs and standing 51 feet tall, dual packed distillation columns, DeltaV DCS, Class 1, Div 1
+Key Features: Modular skid weighing 39,000 lbs and standing 51 feet tall, dual packed distillation units, DeltaV DCS, Class 1, Div 1

 A two-part design was developed for an ethanol extraction system that needed to fit into a small space as part of EPIC’s turnkey responsibility process.
 Overall project timeline shortened due to on-site upgrades and skid fabrication progressing in tandem.
 The finished “plug and play” skid was delivered as two separate framed pieces to the client site and successfully navigated to the installation spot.
 Continue to the Innovative Distillation Skid Design case study…